GuylianGilsing/math-notes/Fundamentals/Fractions.md

 9/9
 ```

-When thinking about fractions as numbers, a proper fraction is a number that stays between 0 and 1.

 ## Improper fractions
 Improper fractions are fractions where the numerator exceeds the denominator.
-These fractions are usually used to denote how many parts of a single whole are counted.
 The following fractions are all improper:

 ```
 3/2